Get salary accounts for your team See benefits

 However, the RBI makes it compulsory for banks to keep a specific funds ratio with the country’s central bank.
 The RBI additionally believes banks should be highly cautious with the advances given by the public authorities.

 The SLR ratio is viewed as one of the reference rates when RBI decides the base rate.
-The base rate is the base loaning rate, and no bank can loan beneath this base rate.
+The base rate is the base lending rate, and no bank can loan beneath this base rate.
 Similarly, this rate is fixed to guarantee transparency in borrowing and lending in the credit market.

 At times, the RBI reduces the SLR of the banks in the country.
 There are several reasons for the reduction in SLR: